Planeshifter/node-MetaMap/README.md

 ### getConcepts(docs, [options], [callback])

 `docs` should be either a single String or an Array of Strings, holding the documents to be analyzed.
-The second optional argument expects an object specifying the options used in the data processing.
+The second (optional) parameter of the function expects an object specifying the options used in data processing.
 Finally, a callback function should be passed to the function which by node.js convention receives two arguments, `err` and `data` and is called once the API call has returned.
-As an alternative to callback, Promises are supported using the `Bluebird` package.
+As an alternative to callbacks, Promises are supported using the `Bluebird` package.

 #### Example:
 Using callbacks: